Early access to medicines – how patients in Ireland may be able to access medicines before they are authorised

 In Ireland, medicines need to be authorised before a patient can use them.

 Sometimes, there is no authorised medicine available to treat a patient’s illness or to meet their medical needs.
-When this happens, a patient may be able to get access to medicines by the following two ways:
+When this happens, a patient may be able to get access to medicines in the following two ways.

 Clinical trials